golles/ha-kamstrup_403/README.md

 ### HACS

-This component can be installed in your Home Assistant with HACS.
+This component can easily be installed in your Home Assistant using HACS.

 ### Manual